British Columbia Rental Laws – An Overview of Landlord Tenant Rights in Vancouver

 Landlord Rights & Responsibilities in British Columbia

-• Collect rent whenever it is due.
+• Collect rent payment whenever it is due and have tenants pay rent on time.

-• Enter the unit for reasonable purposes, such as to make repairs or to serve the tenant with a document.
+• Enter the rental unit for reasonable purposes, such as to make repairs or to serve the tenant with a document.

-• Raise rent, subject to certain restrictions.
+• Raise rent, subject to certain restrictions during a fixed-term tenancy or any as per tenancy agreements

 two people shaking hands